tylerlong/subx/README.md

 - Very few new concepts/terminology: you only need to know what is events stream and you are good to go.
 - Able to monitor dynamic and nested data structure
 - Allow you to focus on dynamic data stream instead of static data
-- Small. fewer than 300 lines of code.
+- Small.
+300 lines of code.
 (Unbelievable, huh?)

 ## Installation